DataDog/documentation/content/en/dora_metrics/deployments/deployment_api.md

 The deployment finish time is automatically set to now if `--finished-at` is not provided.

-If the deployment CI job is running on the exact same Git revision that is being deployed, `git-repository-url` and `git-commit-sha` can be omitted and is automatically inferred from the CI context.
+If the deployment CI job is running on the exact same Git revision that is being deployed, `git-repository-url` and `git-commit-sha` can be omitted and are automatically inferred from the CI context.

 The `--skip-git` option can be provided to disable sending the repository URL and commit SHA.
 When this option is added, the Change Lead Time metric becomes unavailable.